coach-K/iReaction/README.md

 ### Todos

  - Add more operations to parser
- - Add more parser (Multi-line Parser)
+ - Add more parser (Multi-line parser)

 License
 ----